What is Cocoa Butter?

 Cocoa butter, also called theobroma oil, is a light-yellow vegetable fat that comes from cocoa beans.
-Producers ferment, dry, roast, strip, and press cocoa beans to extract cocoa butter.
+The beans are fermented, dried, roasted, stripped, and pressed to draw out cocoa butter.

-Cocoa butter is versatile.
-Not only is it a required ingredient in US-produced chocolate, but it’s also a popular ingredient in skin creams, lotions, lip balms, and dessert recipes.
+Cocoa butter can be used in many ways.
+Not only is it a required ingredient in chocolate made in the U.S., but it’s also a popular ingredient in skin creams, lotions, lip balms, and dessert recipes.

 Cocoa butter is a decent source of vitamin E, which benefits your body in many ways.
 Vitamin E supports vision, reproduction, and the health of your brain, skin, and blood.

-Exposure to UV radiation can cause changes in skin texture, damage skin cells, and even increase risk of skin cancer.
+Exposure to ultraviolet (UV) radiation can cause changes in skin texture, damage skin cells, and even increase risk of skin cancer.
 The phytochemicals in cocoa butter may protect against skin damage from harmful UV rays and lower your risk of skin disease.

 Some forms of liver disease are caused by a choline deficiency.
 Cocoa butter contains choline, so consuming it can help reduce the risk or manage symptoms of liver disease.

 Improving bone health

 Cocoa butter contains small amounts of vitamin K. Vitamin K helps your body build and maintain bones.

 If you have problems with acne, using cocoa butter on your skin could cause a breakout.
 And if you’re a woman, it is possible that putting it on your skin could lower your level of estrogen, which is a hormone in your body.